 Furniture and buildings should be user-friendly to all pupils.
-Furniture and buildings for Standard I-II pupils should be designed by considering their age and special learning needs.
+Furniture and buildings for Standard I-II pupils should consider their age and special learning needs.
 Furniture and buildings for Standard III-VII have to be prepared by considering the guidelines set by the MoEST.
-For instance, classroom and learning corners for Standard I-II should have the features mentioned below.
+For instance, classroom and learning corner for Standard I-II should have the features mentioned below.